zuiko21/minimOS/architecture.md

 be equally ported for almos any CPU out there including, but not limited to, Motorola 6800, 6809 & 680x0, Intel 8080/8085/Zilog Z80 and the popular x86).

-These goals define most of its design features.
+These goals will define most of its design features.

-##Architecture
+## Architecture

 The *portability* goal takes some inspiration from the once popular **CP/M**, the then *de facto* standard OS for microcomputers.
 While the original target (65xx) is